maelvls/maelvls.github.io/content/2020/home-office-remote-setup/index.md

 - Two [UTEBIT tabletop arms](https://www.amazon.com/UTEBIT-Shooting-Adjustable-Aluminum-Tabletop/dp/B08PYY95LJ/ref=sr_1_3?dchild=1&keywords=UTEBIT+Desk+Mount+Metal+Tabletop+Light+Stand+Adjustable&qid=1615567111&sr=8-3) that I use to hold the flood lights.
 - Two [NEEWER bi-color 660 flood lights](https://www.amazon.com/Neewer-Pieces-Bi-color-Video-Light/dp/B06XW3B81V).
 - A set of UTEBIT 1/4 to 3/8 screw adapters.
+- 24 panels of the [t.akustik WAS-7 Absorber](https://www.thomann.de/gb/the_takustik_was7_absorber_8erset.htm).
+It greatly reduced the amount of echo/reberb in the room, and allows me to put the microphone a bit further away without losing on sound quality.

 ## 2020 Update